algorandfoundation/liquid-auth/docs/src/content/docs/clients/browser/example.md

 next: false
 ---

-You can check the example in the <a href="https://github.com/algorandfoundation/liquid-auth-js/tree/develop/example" target="blank">GitHub repository</a> for a working browser based application
+You can check the example in the <a href="https://github.com/algorandfoundation/liquid-auth-js/tree/develop/example" target="_blank">GitHub repository</a> for a working browser-based application.

 ## Answer Client

 A dApp that wants a remote wallet to log into the service and create a peer-to-peer connection.

 ```typescript
 import { SignalClient } from "@algorandfoundation/liquid-client";
 const client = new SignalClient(window.origin);